Origin

 Name Days

-• 13 December (Feast of Saint Lucy, a Christian martyr associated with light and sight)
+- 13 December (Feast of Saint Lucy, popular in Catholic tradition, celebrating light and hope)

 Name Pairings